Mazen-B/DataSense/README.md

 ## TODO
 - ### Config-related
 - [x] every input in the config should be validates (only csv or excel), etc...
-- [ ] more specific config with sections: processing, preprosessing and so on where we add all the needed inputs
+- [x] more specific config with sections: processing, preprosessing and so on where we add all the needed inputs
 - ### DataManger-related
   - **loaders**:
     - [ ] load excel and csv we transform the columns into lower cases before we load (in original and request) - call the validation function from the the DataChecker class
     - [ ] make loader more robust: abstract class add dask or Fireducks for the others
   - **preprocessing**:
-    - [ ] in core_preprocessing we need way more stuff if we want to work with statitics (one main method ther)
+    - [x] in core_preprocessing we need way more stuff if we want to work with statitics (one main method there)
-    - [ ] data quality and validation
+    - [ ] flag the outlier or remove them (with None option)
-    - [ ] add a section in the conf file for the prepresessing options
+    - [x] add a section in the conf file for the prepresessing options
     - **preload**:
     - [ ] have the full data option
   - **time_processing**: